apatriz/mapyou/README.md

 # mapyou
 Interactive web map using Google Maps API.
+For displaying markers representing points of interest, with each point having an infowindow popup when clicked.
+Can show/hide different groups of markers.
 Marker data is locally hosted.